QuantumLabsLtda/adonisjs-cerberus/README.md

 You can handle this errors manually for custom messages.
 Check [Adonis Framework Official Docs](https://adonisjs.com/docs/4.1/) and search for [Error Handling](https://adonisjs.com/docs/4.1/exceptions).

 ## Todo

 - [x] Add an option in `adonis cerberus:permission` to run permission for every resource in database
 - [ ] Option to create custom permission rights
+- [ ] Methods for easy permission, role and resource binding

 ## Credits
 Logo icon made by [freepik](https://www.flaticon.com/authors/freepik) from [flaticon.com](https://www.flaticon.com).
 Customized by QuantumLabs.